scripting/wordlandSupport/worknotes/client.md

+#### 4/23/25; 2:49:01 PM by DW

+Allow the user to change the operations in the popup text menu.

 #### 4/20/25; 8:51:37 AM by DW

 Changes make it possible to load in FeedLand posts in a WordLand timeline and for the timeline to be displayed outside a modal dialog.